bartosz-antosik/vscode-spellright/README.md

 ## Note on Usability

 This extension is currently limited to **64-bit Windows platform**, with the same Node.js version as the main distribution (VSCode Insiders Edition may not work).
 It is due to problems with distribution of native modules in current VSCode's distribution model.
-It certainly could work on all platforms (macOS, Linux and Windows) but VSCode team should include one module, used by this extension, in distribution builds.
+It could work on all platforms (including **macOS** and **Linux**) but VSCode team should include one module, used by this extension, in distribution builds.
 For details see (and up-vote maybe) discussion about VSCode's feature request [#20266](https://github.com/Microsoft/vscode/issues/20266).

 ## Screenshot